FrkYldrm1/MQTT-Smart-Security/ReadMe.md

 **Vibration Sensor**
 Natural disasters are the things that we cannot control.
 When an earthquake happens during your sleep you might not be able to act in time to find a safe place.
 The vibration sensor will inform you via notifications to your phone.
 In that way, the danger can be minimized.
 **The Gas Sensor**
 Gas leaks are one of the reasons for deads in our age.
 Every year lots of people die because of gas leaks.
-The gas leak sensor will detect the leak and inform the user so the user can avoid the danger.
+The gas leak sensor will detect the leak and inform the user so the user can avoid danger.

 **Temperature/Humidity Sensor**
 The temperature and humidity sensor is an additional feature that we added to this system.
 You can see detailed data about temperature and humidity in the environment.
 In that way, users will have more control over the environment.

+Cost-effectiveness: The MQTT Smart security system is also cost-effective.
+This system is easy to build and the sensors that are used in the system are highly accessible so production of the system will be cheap and easy.
+Due to its cost-effectiveness, it can provide security for a wide range of users.

+Easy installation and use: The other important thing with the system is, it is easy to install and use.
+The system only should be installed in an environment that is aimed at security.
+The ultrasonic wave sensor should be attached to the door and other sensors can be installed at any place in the room.
+Then users can get notifications through the MQTT dashboard app.

+Remote monitoring and control: The system will provide remote control to the user via the internet.
+The user will be able to monitor and control the sensors through the mobile application.

 ## List of material
 |Component |Function |Price and link |